SlaybaughLab/GroupResources/templates/README.md

 ## Letterhead

 * Eventually you'll want to send a letter that looks official (to an editor, etc.).
 [Here](https://github.com/ricvasques/GroupResources/tree/master/templates/letterhead "letterhead-example") is a letterhead template to use.

+## Slides (Beamer)
+* [This](https://github.com/ricvasques/GroupResources/tree/master/templates/poster "poster-example") is a **Beamer** template for slides and presentation.
+The TeX file is commented with basic instructions, and you can follow up on the mock presentation.
+It has a nice cover for the neutronics group and some examples of how to use the **animate** package.